 The action takes place in Sheffield and follows a core of characters and how they fare before, during and after nuclear war breaks out.

 This is one of the toughest watches I’ve ever endured but is executed brilliantly with the full horror being captured with the action never slipping into melodrama or amateur dramatics.

 I watched this recently with a friend.
 Events got so dark that I mentioned that it must be over soon as it couldn’t get any darker or more dystopic.
 I discovered that we were only halfway through our journey into hell.
 And yes, it could and did get a lot darker!
 Wait until the end for one of the most shocking endings EVER!

 This is all of the Protect and Survive pamphlets and Public Information Films becoming a reality rather than just being a sample in a Frankie Goes To Hollywood song.
 It’s horrifying stuff.

 If you want to watch the devastation in HD, there’s a Blu Ray issued by Simply Media here in the UK which utilises the BBC’s original negative which wasn’t the source for Severin’s U.S. Blu Ray and it shows!
 The UK Blu Ray is infinitely better and the one to buy.
 Dystopia has never been this detailed or chilling before.

-And you thought the 80’s was all Rubik’s Cubes and Club Tropicana by Wham!
+And you thought the 80s were all Rubik’s Cubes and Club Tropicana by Wham!
 Think again.
 This is one of the most powerful and brilliant pieces of television ever produced.

 It’s extremely brave to decide to make a sequel to a beloved horror classic.
 It can almost feel like some kind of suicide mission as critics and the general public alike will trot out the hackneyed old cliche of ‘It’s not as good as the first film!’ as if this is an extremely original and perceptive line of criticism to extol.